Philipp11033/Masterprojekt-Intelligente-Systeme/README.md

 4. Install the interbotic locobot package: Run the commands under "Control Software Installation" but replace "create3" with "kobuki" https://www.trossenrobotics.com/docs/interbotix_xslocobots/getting_started/user_guide.html
 5. Copy the pedsim_dwa and pedsim_ros folders to your catkin workspace (in the src folder)
-6. Run catkin_make in your catkin workspace
+6. Run catkin_make in your catkin workspace.
+If you have problems sourcing the two workspaces, a solution can be found here: https://answers.ros.org/question/205976/sourcing-from-multiple-workspaces/
+7. pip install -r requirements.txt

+Setup finished!

+To run the simulation:
-8. Run for example: "roslaunch pedsim_gazebo_plugin proj_main.launch"
+e.g.: "roslaunch pedsim_gazebo_plugin proj_main.launch"

+To start the navigation:
+"roslaunch pedsim_dwa dwa.launch"

+More information in the READMEs in the Folders